CSC207-UofT/course-project-newtapp/phase1/design_document.md

 - The Liskov substitution principle

-   Next, the Liskov substitution principle highlights how objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program. ******
+   Next, the Liskov substitution principle highlights how objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

+   At the moment, our code does not use the Liskov Substitution Principle, as our program does not make use of subclasses and subtypes with concrete parents.
+In the future, an additional feature our group might consider implementing is different “types” of users, such as premium users or moderators, who would all be of type user and therefore maintain interchangeability.

 - Interface Segregation principle